gerlion/secure-e-voting-with-coq/README.md

 Both the Coq and OCaml code come with makefiles

+## Note:
+This is not the development repo for the ongoing work; we also do not comprehensively maintain some of the older works contained here.
+Please contact
+Thomas Haines (thomas.haines@anu.edu.au) with any questions or for the latest version.

 # Dependencies
-The Coq Proof Assistant, version 8.11.2
+The Coq Proof Assistant, version 8.16.1
-OCaml, version 4.10.0
+OCaml, version 4.13.0
 coq-color
 coq-prime
+coq-mathcomp
 zarith,batteries,yojson,atdgen,ppx_deriving

 # Installation instructions
-(These instructions were tested on a clean Ubuntu-20.04.1 (64 bit) install inside VirtualBox)
+(These instructions were tested on a clean Ubuntu-22.04 (64 bit) install inside VirtualBox)
 ## Installing opam 2
 sudo add-apt-repository ppa:avsm/ppa
 sudo apt update